- Current students

 IUCN Skink Specialist Group

 I conducted my MSc thesis on the habitat use, behaviour and population genetics of the chevron skink (Oligosoma homalonotum) at the University of Auckland, under the supervision of Graham Ussher, Dianne Brunton and Dianne Gleeson.
 Recently I completed a PhD investigating the function of colour variation of the shore skinks (Oligosoma smithi) at Massey University (Auckland), under supervision of James Dale, Dianne Brunton and Devi Stuart-Fox.
-In between acquiring these two degrees I worked as a project coordinator for the Pacific Invasives Initiative, research technician at Massey University, consultant ecologist/ herpetologist for Auckland Council and various consultant companies, and a research associate at the University of Auckland investigating the genetic relationship between fairy terns (Sternula nereis spp) in New Zealand, Australia and New Caledonia.
+In between acquiring these two degrees I worked as a project coordinator for the Pacific Invasives Initiative, a research technician at Massey University, consultant ecologist/ herpetologist for Auckland Council and various consultant companies, and a research associate at the University of Auckland investigating the genetic relationship between fairy terns (Sternula nereis spp) in New Zealand, Australia and New Caledonia.
 I have also volunteered my time (as an advisor and for fieldwork) for various research and community projects including avian and reptile translocations in New Zealand, Malaysia, Australia, Mexico, and Galapagos Islands.
-Currently, I am a lecturer in the Bachelor of Applied Sciences.
+Currently, I am a researcher at Applied Molecular Solutions Research Centre (Tuapapa Rangahau).

 Reptile ecology, animal colouration and wildlife translocation.
-My current projects are on:
+My current projects:

 - Effect of diet supplementation on vitamin D synthesis of lizards